tdantas/async-if-else/README.md

 ### ifNot

-**ifNot** works as the opposite of **If** receives the same arguments as *if*
+**ifNot** works as the opposite of **If** receives exactly the same arguments

 	async.ifNot(predicateFn, expressionFn)